Rolland306/tutor-connect/README.md

 [gif goes here]

 ### More Selection Functionality:
-A student can select a chapter in the class, and pick the subtopics they need help in.
+A student can select a chapter in the class where they need help in.

 [gif goes here]